kieranknowles1/WebIntegrationAssignment/tasks.md

   - [x] Title and link to a random preview video
   - More data or features can be included on this page if you wish.

-- [ ] Countries
+- [x] Countries
   - [x] This page should list each country represented in the affiliation table in the database (giving the name once).
 This information can be presented as a list or in some other way.
   - [x] There should be a search feature on the page to allow the user to search for the name of a country.
-  - [ ] More features and functionality can be included if you wish, for example when clicking on a country name further relevant information might be shown.
+  - [x] More features and functionality can be included if you wish, for example when clicking on a country name further relevant information might be shown.

 - [ ] Content
-  - [ ] This page should show details of each item of research content including the title, the abstract, the authors’ names, the authors’ affiliations, the content type and whether it has won an award.
-The page should show blocks of 20 items of content at a time, with the ability to navigate to further or previous blocks of content.
+  - [ ] This page should show details of each item of research content including the
+    - [ ] title,
+    - [ ] abstract
+    - [ ] authors’ names
+    - [ ] the authors’ affiliations
+    - [ ] the content type
+    - [ ] whether it has won an award.
+  - [ ] The page should show blocks of 20 items of content
+        at a time, with the ability to navigate to further or previous blocks of content.

   - [ ] There should also be a 'select' component giving options to view "All content" or